MaltegoTech/maltego-ltc/README.md

 6. Import the Maltego Config file `local.mtz` into Maltego.

+# Bring your own Transforms to maltego-ltc

+Before you start writing transforms create your own "Module" to do so use the python script `create_module.py`.
+It will create a sub-dir with the necessary files in the "modules"-folder.

 # Info
 To recreate the `local.mtz` just run `python3 project.py list`